 You want to create a welcoming atmosphere and make sure your clients feel appreciated and well cared for.
 Here are some tips to help you keep up that level of service and keep your clients coming back for more.

-- When you’re planning your salon biz, think about what you want customers to feel when they walk through the door.
+- When you’re planning on starting your hair salon business, think about what you want customers to feel when they walk through the door.
 Then, keep track of how you’re doing so you can stay on top of your game!

 - When you’re talking with clients about their hair needs, really listen to what they’re saying and try to understand what they want.
 If you have any suggestions, go ahead and share them, but make sure you’re doing it in a way that makes them feel comfortable and happy with the outcome.